modeset/-deprecated-utensils/app/assets/components/table/readme.md

 `.table-tfoot`     | Fills the `tfoot` with a background fill

+## Table Status Modifiers
+The status styles around `tbody tr` elements are not supported out of the box.
+To include these, setup a `$table-status-list` variable with the associated classes and color values.

 ## Style Settings
 To override the default settings, set the variable and it's value within your `config.sass` file or before `table.sass` is loaded.